 For two-part implants, this is usually between 2-3 to 6 months, depending on the quality of the bone and the place of insertion of the implant, and then the implant can place a permanent crown and the patient will eat normally.

-In basal implants, insertion of the crowns is within 3 days of implants as these implants bite biocortically and their loading is possible at an earlier stage.
+In basal implants, crowns are placed within 3 days of the implants’ insertion (biocortically) and loading is possible at an earlier stage.

 With both systems, it is possible to remove the tooth (root) and implant placement during one and the same visit to the clinic!

-In most cases, the price is very similar, by comparing the cost of a crown implant and the construction of a bridge over two teeth adjustment to the missing endodontic treatment of these two teeth and the type of crown of the bridge.
-In the long run, the bridge would not be a good solution.
-There are other teeth in bridges, and the larger the bridge, the faster the teeth shake, the bone under the bridge quickly loses its volume, and the next treatment option is more expensive and more complex.
+In most cases prices are very similar when comparing the cost of a crown implant to the construction of a bridge over two teeth, adjacent to the missing tooth, together with the cost for the preceding endodontics treatment of these teeth.
+In the long run however, the bridge would not be a good solution.
+Bridges involve a number of teeth and the larger the bridge, the faster these teeth start to shake, the bone under the bridge quickly losing its volume.
+Each subsequent treatment option would therefore be more expensive and more complex.

-Myth # 7 Older people are not suitable for implantation
+Myth # 7 Older people are not eligible for implantation.

 Implant placement is largely determined by the condition of the bone.
 Modern implant systems offer many implant placements even with a small bone volume.
 In my practice, I have patients in the age range of 73 to 85 years with implants placed already for more than 6 years.

 When patients have to choose whether to go for implant therapy, it is always important that they make an informed decision on the basis of quality and reliable sources.
 At our Dentatime Clinic, we always try to provide a maximum of complete and accurately detailed information, as well as a consultation on what implants are and how the treatment works.
 More about basic dental implants can also be found in the related articles here and here.